-Letterpress printing is truly done on a “press,” meaning it uses pressure to push ink on to the paper.
-You can use this to your advantage by cranking up the pressure to press deeply into the paper, creating the deep impression look that signifies a true letterpress print.
+Letterpress printing is truly done on a “press,” meaning it uses pressure to push ink onto the paper.
+You can use this to your advantage by adding light and shadow to your design, along with the added texture.
+It’s impossible not to run your fingers across a letterpress impression.

 Why use ink at all?
-When combined with soft, textured paper like 100% Cotton Crane’s Lettra, a blind deboss can add a subtle touch of texture that looks great, especially when combined with a bold splash of color.
-One important tip is to only use blind deboss for design elements – important details should always be printed with adequate contrast for easy visibility.
-This example shows a blind debossed logo on 100% Cotton paper.
+When combined with soft, textured cotton letterpress paper, a blind deboss can add a subtle touch of texture that gives you a clean white-on-white appeal.
+One important tip is to only use blind deboss for bold design elements – important details should always be printed with adequate contrast for easy visibility.

-This example shows neon red edge painting on 220lb (600gsm) Crane’s Lettra paper.
+This example shows neon pink edge painting on 220lb (600gsm) Crane’s Lettra paper.

-Duplexing is the name for mounting two thicknesses of paper together to create a double-thick sheet.
+Duplexing is the process of mounting two layers of paper together to create a double-thick sheet.
 There are many interesting ways to use duplexing in your design.

-Many designs call for a solid color on one side of the sheet.
-Instead of printing the color, you can achieve a deep, brilliant shade by using paper that is dyed in the papermaking process.
-A great example of this are some of the bright shades from French Paper Co.
+Many designs call for a solid color on one side of the business card.
+Instead of printing the color, you can achieve a deep, consistent color by using paper that is dyed in the paper-making process.
+A great example of this are some of the paper varieties from French Paper Co.
 They are made with bright, intense colors that would be difficult to achieve with printing ink alone.
-But what happens if the back of the sheet needs to be white?
+But what happens if the other side of the card needs to be white?
 That’s where duplexing shines.
-You can easily mount and red sheet to a white sheet to create a custom paper stock that’s unique for your design.
+You can easily mount a red paper to a white paper to create a custom card that’s unique for your design.

-Another use for duplexing is when you would like to achieve a deep letterpress impression on both sides of a business card.
+Another use for duplexing is for printing a deep letterpress impression on both sides of a business card.
 With a deep impression, bruising on the back of the sheet can be unavoidable.
 Instead, you can print the fronts and backs on separate sheets, and mount them together after printing.
 The bruising is concealed between the two sheets.

 The duplexing process is can be done precisely, but we do not recommend using on designs with a border on both sides of the paper unless absolutely necessary.
 Some customers have expressed concern that the glue may come apart, or may not line up exactly with the front of the card.
 The glue we use is specifically designed for this process, so it will not come apart in normal use.
 And the gluing is done before the cards are trimmed.
 After trimming, the glue line is barely noticeable.

 Don’t be a square, or a rectangle for that matter.
 Die cutting can help you add a unique shape to your business cards.
-With die cutting, a custom cutting die is made from sharp steel rule that is precisely bent and mounted in a wooden base.
+Picture a cutting die like a really heavy duty cookie cutter that’s strong enough to punch through paper.
+It’s just like that!
 It’s locked into the press just like a printing plate, but instead of printing, it uses the pressure of the press to punch the cards out precisely in the shape of your design.
 To design a die-cut card, start with vector die lines.
 A die maker can usually use a PDF file.
-The process is a fairly precise and will allow your printed artwork to align cleanly with the cut edges.
+The process is a fairly accurate and will allow your printed artwork to align cleanly with the cut edges.